joshhus/blockchain-sw-25/howto/console-deploy-ocp-firewall.md

 The {{site.data.keyword.blockchainfull_notm}} Platform uses an operator to install the {{site.data.keyword.blockchainfull_notm}} Platform console.
 You can deploy the operator on your cluster by adding a custom resource to your project by using the OpenShift CLI.
 The custom resource pulls the operator image from the Docker registry and starts it on your cluster.

 Copy the following text to a file on your local system and save the file as `ibp-operator.yaml`.
-Replace `<LOCAL_REGISTRY>` with the url of your local registry.
+Replace `<LOCAL_REGISTRY>` with the URL of your local registry.
 If you changed the name of the Docker key secret, then you need to edit the field of `name: docker-key-secret`.
 ```yaml
 apiVersion: apps/v1
 kind: Deployment